What does a clinical rehabilitation counselor do?

 Can I work while attending school?

-Many students in our program work part-time while attending school full time.
+Many students in our programs work part-time while attending school full time.
 It takes good time management skills and organization, but it is possible.

 When is the deadline to apply?

-The deadline to apply for admission in the fall semester is listed on the CRMH website
+The deadline to apply for admission is December for the CMHC degree and April for the CRC degree.
+The specific dates are listed on the CRMH website.

 What materials are expected from me in my application?